Chia-Network/chia-docs/docs/resources/custody_tool_description.md

 If a sufficient number of keys are sniffed, stolen or lost, there are three potential catastrophic consequences:

-- Deadlocked -- The owners and adversaries each attempt to rekey and claw back those attempts.
+- Deadlocked -- The owner and adversary each attempt to rekey and claw back those attempts.
 Neither side obtains the funds until the other side gives up
-- Drained -- Attackers are able to steal the funds
+- Drained -- An adversary is able to steal the funds
 - Bricked -- Nobody is able to access the funds

 Any time one or more keys have been sniffed, stolen or lost, a rekey will be performed if possible.